SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 including methods and initializers.
-One of the most important differences between structures and classes is that structures are always copied when they are passed around in your code, but classes are passed by reference.
+One of the most important differences between structures and classes is that structures are always copied when they're passed around in your code, but classes are passed by reference.

 .. testcode:: guided-tour